-You can prefer to eat this Pilaf with grilled meat and/or chicken meat.
-It supports the main dish taste by adding its own flavor.
-Beside its nutritious pros, it is also a very economical side dish to prepare.
+You can prefer to eat this Bulgur Pilaf with grilled meat and/or chicken meat.
+It supports the main dish’s taste by adding its own flavor.
+Besides its nutritious pros, it is also a very economical side dish to prepare.

-Bulgur is considered as a man-made grain, which formed by specially treated wheat (cleaned and pre-boiled).
+Bulgur is considered a man-made grain, which is formed from specially treated wheat (cleaned and pre-boiled).
 Once the cleaned wheat absorbs water, its size gets bigger and once the water evaporates and it gets dry, it becomes Bulgur.
-After this process, it divides into different sizes to make different type of foods.
+After this process, it divides into different sizes to make different types of foods.

 Which type of Bulgur is suitable for Bulgur Pilaf?

-At below photo, the Bulgur in the first spoon is representing the big piece Bulgur that we use for making Bulgur Pilaf.
-The bulgur in the middle spoon is representing the small piece Bulgur that we use for making salads.
-And the brown color Bulgur at the third spoon is representing the one that we use for making ‘raw meat’ (çiğ köfte) meze.
+In the below photo, you can see different sizes of Bulgur.
+The Bulgur in the first spoon is the type of Bulgur that we use for making Bulgur Pilaf.
+It has bigger in size than the others.
+The bulgur in the middle spoon is representing the small piece of Bulgur that we use for making salads.
+And the brown color Bulgur at the third spoon is representing the one that we use for making çiğ köfte (raw meat) meze.

 - 2 cups Bulgur wheat